-Label LED Activity Description LAN Port 1 Solid Green The Local port has detected a link with a 100 Mbps device.
-1 Blinking Green Data is being transmitted or received at 100 Mbps.
-Solid Amber The Local port has detected a link with a 10 Mbps device.
-Blinking Amber Data is being transmitted or received at 10 Mbps.
-Off No link is detected on this port.
-LAN Port 2, 3, and 4 Identical to LAN Port 1 Identical to LAN Port 1 Wireless Solid Green Indicates that the Wireless port is initialized.
-Blinking Green Data is being transmitted or received over the wireless link. (°T)) Off The Wireless Access Point is turned off.
+Label LED Activity Description Power Solid Green Power is supplied to the router.
+Solid Red POST (Power-On Self-Test) failure or device malfunction (h) Off Power is not supplied to the router Factory reset Lights momentarily when the reset button is pressed for 6 seconds, then blinks red three times when released.
+It then turns green as the gateway resets to the factory defaults.
+LAN Ports Solid Green The Local port has detected an Ethernet link with a device.
+1 - 4 Blinking Green Data is being transmitted or received.
+1 Off No link is detected on this port.
 DSL Solid Green The ADSL port is synchronized with an ISP's network-access device.
-Blinking Amber Indicates ADSL training-ADSL is synchronizing with the DSLAM.
-Off The unit is off or there is no IP connection.
+Blinking Green Indicates ADSL training-ADSL is synchronizing with the DSLAM.
+700 Off The unit is off or there is no IP connection.
 Internet Port Solid Green There is an Internet session.
 If the session is dropped due to an idle timeout, and an ADSL connection is still present, the light will remain green.
 If the session is dropped for any other reason, the light will turn off.
-Blinking Green Data is being transmitted over the ADSL port.
-Off No Internet connection detected.
-WPS Solid Green WPS wireless security is being enabled.
-(A) Blinking Green The device is in the 2-minute interval to synchronize security.
-Blinking Amber There is an error in enabling WPS security.
-Off WPS is not being set or enabled.
+Solid Red IP connection failed (no DHCP or PPoE response, PPPoE authentication failed, etc.) Blinking Green Data is being transmitted over the ADSL port.
+Off No Internet connection detected or device in bridged mode.
+Wireless Solid Green Indicates that the Wireless port is initialized. ((T)) Blinking Green Data is being transmitted or received over the wireless link.
+Off The Wireless Access Point is turned off.
+WPS Solid Green WPS wireless security is being enabled. ((p)) Blinking Green The device is in the 2-minute interval to synchronize security.
+1 Off WPS is not being set or enabled.

-Back Panel
+Router Back Panel

-The back panel of the wireless-N modem router contains port connections.
+The back panel of the wireless modem router contains port connections.